egedenizgoktas/AI-RISK-RADAR/README.md

 2. Clean and preprocess country-year level data.
 3. Remove non-country aggregate records.
 4. Create proxy variables for AI demand and energy capacity.
-5. Generate an AI infrastructure risk score.
+5. Generate a relative AI infrastructure risk score.
 6. Expand the dataset using a 3x3 scenario stress-test structure.
 7. Segment countries into Low / Medium / High Risk groups with KMeans.
-8. Train and compare machine learning regression models.
+8. Train and compare supervised regression models.
 9. Select the final model with leakage control.
 10. Visualize outputs with Power BI.
 11. Build an interactive Streamlit scenario simulator.